 Note that the MSN Server may need to transcode information between incoming and outgoing interfaces.
 For example, incoming requests over MSN-1 to retrieve activities of a remote user need the related response to be transcoded from Atom (received over MSN-3 after forwarding the request) into Json format (sent back over MSN-1).

-When issuing the corresponding response, the MSN Server MAY specify cache control directives and/or cache validators to control expiration times and/or conditional requests by clients as per [RFC2616] section 13.
+When issuing the corresponding response, the MSN Server MAY specify cache control directives and/or cache validators to control expiration times and/or conditional requests by clients as per [RFC2616] section 13, and MAY further indicate support for subscription-mode according to section 7.1.5.

 Fixed authorization introduction